cal-itp/eligibility-server/docs/API/README.md

 * An **API Server** holds information enabling fulfillment of an eligibility verification transaction.
 The Server sends [Responses](#response)

-Under these definitions, the [`benefits`](../README.md) application acts as the Client and communicates with partner Servers.
+Under these definitions, the [`benefits`](https://docs.calitp.org/benefits) application acts as the Client and communicates with this application, the Eligibility Server.

-For the purposes of testing and development, the `benefits` code repository includes an example Server, which can be run locally.
-Read more about the [Test eligibility server](../getting-started/test-eligibility-server.md).

 ### Authentication/Authorization